Inflation with a Growing Fifth Dimension: 5D Picture in de Sitter Slicing

 When discussing the 5D picture, we worked in coordinates where constant-$z$ slices of the extra dimensions were described by a Minkowkski metric.
 The 5D geometry consisted of a UV brane which is moving due to a detuned tension and a static IR brane.
 In the Minkowski slicing it seems that there should be a KK tower with masses set by the IR scale; in principle this tower can be lighter than the scale set by $H$.
 If so, this would result in a large number of light modes in the spectrum that would need to be included in any consistent effective theory.
 However, studies of the RSII model in inflation where the IR brane is effectively at infinite distance, $z_\ir \to \infty$ (where the KK scale is effectively zero), show a gapped spectrum with the lightest modes having Hubble-scale masses~\cite{Garriga:1999bq, Karch:2000ct, Kobayashi:2000yh, Gabadadze:2021dnk, Hubisz:2024xnj}.
 In this case the mass gap is set by the Hubble scale instead.

-In this appendix we clarify the situation for our setup and show that the KK scale is always larger than Hubble $H$, but approaches $H$ at late times.
-For this, we consider the 5D geometry in coordinates where the 4D slices each have a de Sitter metric (ignoring slow-roll corrections).
-In these co-ordinates the UV brane is static, while the IR brane moves and asymptotically approaches the cosmological horizon~\cite{Karch:2020iit}.
-As the IR brane approaches the horizon asymptotically, the KK scale approaches the horizon scale, $H$.
+In this appendix we clarify the situation for our setup.
+We consider the 5D geometry in coordinates where the 4D slices each have a de Sitter metric (ignoring slow-roll corrections).
+In these coordinates the UV brane is static, while the IR brane moves~\cite{Karch:2020iit}.
+In the de Sitter slicing we now consider, the IR brane approaches the horizon only at infinite time whereas in the flat slicing, the IR brane crosses the horizon at finite time.
+In either frame, we have a radion whose mass saturates at order the Hubble scale.

 We start with the Minkowski coordinates~\eqref{eq:5D_metric-general}, and transform to coordinates where the metric is given by~\cite{DeWolfe:1999cp}